Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-On this day dedicated to those who live with swallowing difficulties, we want to offer a small gesture to make the Christmas season more peaceful and inclusive.
+On this day dedicated to those who live with swallowing difficulties, we want to offer a small gesture to make the holiday season more peaceful and inclusive.

-Valid fromDecember 12(World Dysphagia Day) untilJanuary 15, 2026.
+Valid fromDecember 12(World Dysphagia Day) throughJanuary 15, 2026.
 Cannot be combined with other codes or offers.

 Categories